 - very dry or itchy skin

-It is impossible to diagnose low albumin by some of the symptoms alone, and many symptoms associated with low albumin are also linked to other conditions.
+It is impossible to diagnose low albumin by some of the symptoms alone, and many symptoms associated with low albumin are similar to other conditions.

-Albumin is present in many animal products.
+Albumin is present in many food products.
 These include:

 - cottage cheese